Jamie3213/slide-decks/modern-python/slide-deck.md

 ---

-To use an ABC, we have to declare that an object is a subclass through inheritance.
+To use an ABC, we have to explicitly inherit from the parent class.

 ```python
 def is_empty(container: Sizeable) -> bool: